Dipanjana2607/DSA-with-Amit/6CompaniesList/README.md

 # 6+5 Companies questions List

-In this repo I am adding question List for [6Companies30Days Challenge](https://www.youtube.com/watch?v=8ESo_bXhRC4) by [Arsh Goyal](https://www.linkedin.com/in/arshgoyal/) plus I have added some more companies questions list
+In this repo I have added question List for [6Companies30Days Challenge](https://www.youtube.com/watch?v=8ESo_bXhRC4) by [Arsh Goyal](https://www.linkedin.com/in/arshgoyal/) plus I have added some more companies questions list

 ## Problem Sets